ik1ne/webdriver-downloader/README.md

 # Install webdriver-downloader-cli
 cargo install webdriver-downloader-cli

-# Installs chromedriver into %USERPROFILE%/bin/chromedriver.exe
+# Installs chromedriver into %USERPROFILE%/bin/chromedriver.exe ($HOME/bin/chromedriver for unix family)
 webdriver-downlod.exe

 # You can specify path to install driver to.
 Adding mkdir flag will create the parent directiry.